What Is the Salary of an Orthopedic Doctor?

 Orthopedic doctors, like many physicians, earn a high salary compared to most American professions.
 These professionals earn a Doctor of Medicine (M.D.) like other physicians, but they specialize in problems related to the bones and skeletal system.

 Orthopedic Doctor Salary

-According to a March 2014 report from PayScale.com, orthopedic surgeons earned a median of $295,889 annually.
+According to a January 2016 report from PayScale.com, orthopedic surgeons earned a median salary of $333,097 annually.
 The total compensation package for a physician or surgeon in orthopedics may increase with yearly bonuses and commissions.
 Additionally, salary ranges may vary based on work location, employer and experience.